 Returned checks must be paid immediately with a money order, cashier's check or cash.
 An additional $36 returned check fee needs to also be included for each returned check.
 International checks will carry a higher fee, based on current bank rates.
 The office will contact you upon notification of your returned check.
 You will need to contact us within 5 business days of our initial contact to make arrangements to clear up any returned checks.
 Failure to do so may result in legal action and you will be unable to participate in any shows until they are cleared.
 Multiple returned checks may also be subject to a cash only basis for future shows.

 Please visit our Become an Exhibitor page.
 It will outline everything that you need to do.

-Howard Alan Events and American Craft Endeavors welcome both our artists/crafters and patrons to bring their dogs to our shows as long as your pet is friendly, gentle, well behaved, kept on a leash and most importantly has an appreciation for the arts.
+Howard Alan Events and American Craft Endeavors welcome both our artists/crafters and patrons to bring their dogs to our outdoor shows as long as your pet is friendly, gentle, well behaved, kept on a leash and most importantly has an appreciation for the arts.
 It is you responsibility to keep your dog from disturbing your neighbors.
 Please note that not all outdoor events are pet-friendly, please check the show location rules prior to arrival with your pet.

 According to our government laws, all sales of tangible goods must be taxed.
 Sales tax varies from state to state, county to county and at times city to city.
 You are responsible for researching, collecting and reporting your sales and taxes.
 You should contact the local department of revenue for the show venue for additional information.
 Most of the time they have websites.
 At times, the local tax office does contact us for a list of exhibitors and we are required to comply.